mshagirov/pythonlab/_01-introduction/05_numerical_operations.md

 print(2**4)
 </script></pre></div>

-### In-place Updates (Augmented Assignments)
+### Augmented Assignments

-Python also provides shorthand notation for updating values of numerical variables.
+Python also provides a shorthand notation for updating values of numerical variables.
 These type of operations are called *in-place updates* or *augmented assignments*.

 - *Increment*: `a += b` is equivalent to `a = a + b`, add then assign.